sambos/ApacheSpark/README.md

 * By inroducing replication technique, see example: https://datarus.wordpress.com/2015/05/04/fighting-the-skew-in-spark

 ### Reducing Partitions using Coalese
-Use Coalese instead of repartition when simply reducing the # of partitions, this will avoid full shuffle.
+Use Coalese with Shuffle as false instead of repartition when simply reducing the # of partitions, this will avoid full shuffle (minimize data movement).
 This is useful when you just want to write to disk with less number of partitions.
+Repartition internally calls coalese with shuffle as false.